matheus-alpe/vue-mastery-pratices/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt Content v2 Blog with Bulma

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

 ## Setup